 The Company is exposed to financial risk related to the fluctuation of foreign exchange rates.
-The Company operates in Israel.
-Most of the Company's monetary assets are held in US dollars and most of the Company's expenditures are made in US dollars.
-However, the Company also has expenditures in NIS and Canadian dollars.
+Most of the Company's monetary assets are held in Canadian dollars and most of the Company's expenditures are made in Canadian Dollars.
+However, the Company also has expenditures in NIS and US dollars.
 The Company has not hedged its exposure to currency fluctuations.
 An increase or decrease of 5% of the NIS or the Canadian Dollar relative to the U.S dollar would not have a significant effect on the Company.